GhanshyamPothu/GhanshyamPothu/README.md

 🎯 Aspiring **Data Analyst | Business Analyst**
 📊 Power BI • SQL • Excel • Data Analysis • Data Storytelling
+🎯 Open to Data Analyst / Business Analyst opportunities

 I have a strong background in **accounting and business operations** and I am transitioning into **data analytics and business analytics**.
 I enjoy transforming raw data into meaningful insights that support data-driven decision-making.
+I have a strong background in **accounting and business operations** and am transitioning into **data analytics and business analytics**.
+I specialize in transforming raw data into meaningful insights that support data-driven decision-making.

 ### 🔹 What I do
 - Build interactive **Power BI dashboards**